Code-Institute-Submissions/memorygame-5/test.md

 *	I confirmed that all buttons on the site performed the task that they were set out to, E.G; the hint button works for each level.

+*   The HTML and CSS were validated on [W3](https://validator.w3.org/), there were 13 errors found in total.
+However, all errors were successfully corrected.

 ## How User Stories Were Tested:
 ###### As a game player, I want clear navigation so that I can quickly access what I need, i.e how to play or a different level.
 - Both web pages have clearly labelled buttons for users and the game page also has an icon section.
 The game landing page displays a clear panel of buttons.